finkmoritz/flutter_amplify_todo/README.md

 Here is the GraphQL API that we will create.
 Select a setting to edit or continue (Use arrow keys)
 Name: flutteramplifytodo
+Authorization modes: Cognito User Pool
-Authorization modes: API key (default, expiration time: 365 days from now) Conflict detection (required for DataStore): Enabled Conflict resolution strategy: Auto Merge
+Conflict detection (required for DataStore): Enabled Conflict resolution strategy: Auto Merge